 Genetic markers are perhaps most useful in determining transmission routes in multi-host systems.
-For example, microsatellite markers have been used to identify possible hosts of Schistosoma japonicum [36, 37, 38].
-DNA sequencing analysis of mosquito blood meals was used to establish which bird species were potentially important for West Nile virus transmission to humans [39].
+For example, microsatellite markers have been used to identify possible hosts of Schistosoma japonicum [39-41].
+DNA sequencing analysis of mosquito blood meals was used to establish which bird species were potentially important for West Nile virus transmission to humans [42].
+Transmission in multi-host systems is more extensively discussed in [3,43,44].

-Studies of co-inheritance of genetic markers in parasites and both cytoplasmic and nuclear genetic markers in their hosts can also provide information on the degree to which transmission is vertical or horizontal [40].
-Under perfect maternal transmission there is complete linkage disequilibrium between host mtDNA and pathogen alleles, and degrees of departure from this can be used to back-infer the amount of horizontal transfer [41].
+Studies of co-inheritance of genetic markers in parasites and both cytoplasmic and nuclear genetic markers in their hosts can also provide information on the degree to which transmission is vertical or horizontal [45].
+Under perfect maternal transmission, there is complete linkage disequilibrium between host mtDNA and pathogen alleles, and degrees of departure from this can be used to back-infer the amount of horizontal transfer [46].

-The comparison of patterns in pathogen phylogenetic distance are a related and promising approach to infer transmission mode.
-This approach can to provide evidence for multiple transmission modes in a system, as different lineages may show different relationships.
-For example, if pathogen genetic distance between related hosts is less than expected by chance in some strains, it is likely that vertical transmission plays some role in their transmission mode, as has been demonstrated for feline immunodeficiency virus (FIV) in lions [42].
-Conversely if there is a strong spatial pattern in pathogen genetic distance but little effect of host relatedness it is possible that horizontal transmission is the dominant mode [43].
+The comparison of patterns in pathogen phylogenetic distance is a related and promising approach to infer transmission mode.
+This approach can provide evidence for multiple transmission modes in a system, as different lineages may show different relationships.
+For example, if pathogen genetic distance between related hosts is less than expected by chance in some strains, it is likely that vertical transmission plays some role in their transmission mode, as has been demonstrated for feline immunodeficiency virus in lions (N. M. Fountain-Jones 2016, personal communication).
+Conversely, if there is a strong spatial pattern in pathogen genetic distance but little effect of host relatedness, it is possible that horizontal transmission is the dominant mode.

 Experimental infections also provide estimates of the relative importance of different transmission routes.
-For example, in avian influenza, experimental infections have estimated persistence of virus in the environment, and thus the relative importance of airborne vs. environmental (faecal-oral) routes [44, 45, 46].
-Similarly, experimental studies on FMDV have used calves either directly exposed to other infected individuals or housed in buildings that had previously held infected individuals to study direct vs. environmental transmission [47].
-As another example, to determine whether vertical (congenital) transmission alone was sufficient to maintain transmission of Toxoplasma gondii in brown rats, Rattus norvegicus, [23] rats were trapped from local farms and released into a large naturalistic outdoor enclosure in the absence of occysts from the feline definitive host.
-Over the subsequent three years, the rat population expanded, but the seroprevalence remained approximately constant, showing that feline hosts were not essential to maintain transmission.
-Although entomopathogenic Rickettsia is generally assumed to be vertically transmitted, experimental studies [48], showed that a phytophagous rickettsia could be horizontally transmitted via the phloem; uninfected whiteflies (Bimesa tabaci) physically separated from infected whiteflies could acquire the infection by feeding on the same leaf.
+For example, in avian influenza, experimental infections have estimated persistence of virus in the environment, and thus the relative importance of airborne versus environmental (faecal-oral) routes [47-49].
+Similarly, experimental studies on FMDV have used calves either directly exposed to other infected individuals or housed in buildings that had previously held infected individuals to study direct versus environmental transmission [26].
+As another example, to determine whether vertical (congenital) transmission alone was sufficient to maintain transmission of T. gondii in brown rats, Rattus norvegicus, [26] rats were trapped from local farms and released into a large naturalistic outdoor enclosure in the absence of oocysts from the feline definitive host.
+Over the subsequent three years, the rat population expanded but the seroprevalence remained approximately constant, showing feline hosts were not essential to maintain transmission.
+Although entomopathogenic Rickettsia is generally assumed to be vertically transmitted, experimental studies [50] showed a phytophagous Rickettsia could be horizontally transmitted via the phloem; uninfected whiteflies (Bimesa tabaci) physically separated from infected whiteflies could acquire the infection by feeding on the same leaf.

 Experimental studies exposing potential arthropod vectors to pathogens by allowing them to feed on infected hosts are relatively commonplace.
-The detection of the pathogens (often viral RNA) can be in the saliva or head of the insect [49, 50] or in the whole insect [51, 52].
+The detection of the pathogens (often viral RNA) can be in the saliva or head of the insect [51,52] or in the whole insect [53,54].
 However, most such studies implicitly assume that the demonstration of pathogen replication in a vector following artificial exposure to a pathogen is adequate to infer vector-borne transmission in the field.
-Unfortunately, studying actual transmission under field conditions is both expensive, time-consuming, and rarely done [53].
+Unfortunately, studying actual transmission under field conditions is both expensive, time-consuming and rarely done [55].